Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/guppy-screen.md

 - Once installed, you will have the new screen UI.

-- To update Guppy Screen you must remove and reinstall it or you can also use `GUPPY_UPDATE` macro.
+- You can update Guppy Screen in screen menu or you can also use `GUPPY_UPDATE` macro.

 <br />